 A proposed detour between Great Valley Rd and Tooronga Rd has been rejected by Stonnington City Council, which is refusing to offer any facilities for riders along Great Valley Rd, Willis St or Carroll Crescent.

-Bicycle Network Victoria believes this is not appropriate given this path serves over 3,000 commuting riders per weekday and the many family and recreational riders enjoying the path on weekends.
+Bicycle Network believes this is not appropriate given this path serves over 3,000 commuting riders per weekday and the many family and recreational riders enjoying the path on weekends.